ChrisPenner/rasa/README.md

 you're running rasa you can experiment with creating your own adaptations.
 You should customize your keymap to add a few mappings you like.
-It's a short step from here to developing your own extensions. `Action`s like you'd use in an extension can be registered to hooks in your `Main.hs`.
+It's a short step from here to developing your own extensions. `Action`s like you'd use in an extension can be registered to listeners in your `Main.hs`.
 You can build and experiment with entire extensions in your config file and extract them as a package when you're ready, kind of like a vimrc file.
 Again, just read the extension guide, it covers what you need to know!